 I value kindness, which I share with my students on a daily basis.
 I teach and encourage social emotional learning, foster successful learner traits and promote a culture of kindness.

-I love getting feedback on my books or shirts, seeing photos of students reading or wearing "Let Kindness Shine" shirts, or getting updates on how your kindness initiatives are going.
+I love hearing what you are doing with my books, seeing photos of students reading them, or getting updates on how your kindness initiatives are going.

-Send me an email at .
+Send me an email at email@example.com.
 I will reply back!

 You can also follow me on these social media platforms: